 Over the course of six months, we traversed 35 cities, 15 states, 5 countries, and two continents.
 We hosted picnics in bootleger caves, abandoned zoos, parking lots, yurts, corn fields, galleries, urban farms, historic settlement houses, and rural dachas.
 At each table we asked participants to share a story and a meal connected to their homeland: their memories, their contentions, the feelings of pride, loss, displacement, and resistance.
 We documented each meal through photography and audio, sharing stories and recipes through social media and a digital travel log.
 After a teddybear related act of protest art in Belarus that led to a diplomatic crisis between Belarus and Sweden, we found ourselves in Stockholm interviewing the recently expelled Swedish Ambassador which led to an artist-in-residency in The Hague.

-Photography courtesy of Irina Zadov.
+Photos courtesy of Irina Zadov.